kaushikData/CURTIS-CURe_by_Therapy_Intelligent_System/README.md

 # Youper - Data Challenge

-### Please check the "Youper Data Challenge Report" file to learn more about preprocessing and modeling for this challenge.
+### Please check the "Youper Data Challenge Report" file to learn more about challenges, preprocessing and modeling for this challenge.

 ## Preparing an environment to run the code: